WalletConnect/walletconnect-specs/chat/chat-invite.md

 A generates a keyPair Y to encrypt the opening message with derived DH symKey I.

-A sends invite unecrypted to the invite topic.
+A sends invite encrypted with type 1 envelope to the invite topic including publicKey Y.

 Invite topic is derived as the hash of the publicKey X.

-B decrypts opening message with the privateKey Y and deriving DH symKey I.
+B decrypts type 1 envelope with the privateKey X and publicKey Y and deriving DH symKey I.

 B accepts the invite and generates a keyPair Z for chat thread.

-B sends response with publicKey Z on invite topic.
+B sends response with publicKey Z on invite topic encrypted with type 0 envelope.

 B derives symKey T using publicKey Y and privKey Z.